Supraj07/azure-network-protocols/README.md

 <img src="https://i.imgur.com/3k24I58.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the last step Wireshark is opened along with powershell to start looking at traffic when we start pinging addreses.
-As you can see we find the Linux VM's private IP Address (10.0.0.5) to ping, while in the wireshark Analyser we specifically look for only ICMP traffic, ICMP stands for Internet Control Message Protocol.
-This traffic is an essential part of network management and troubleshooting.
-Understanding and looking into ICMP traffic can help network administrators, security professionals, and anyone managing a network system identify potential issues or threats .
-In powershell we see how successfully all the request and replies with 0% packet loss appears which is what you want to see when asking for feedback from your Virtual Machines.
+In the final step, we open both Wireshark and PowerShell on the Windows Virtual Machine to begin observing network traffic in real time.
+Using PowerShell, we ping the Linux VM’s private IP address (10.0.0.5) to generate network activity.
+In Wireshark, we apply a filter to display only ICMP traffic, which stands for Internet Control Message Protocol.
+ICMP is a crucial protocol used for network diagnostics and troubleshooting—it helps administrators and security professionals monitor connectivity and detect potential issues.
+As the pings are sent, we can see in PowerShell that all requests receive successful replies with 0% packet loss, which indicates strong and reliable communication between the virtual machines.
+This confirms that our network setup is functioning correctly.
 </p>
 <br />